“…I love it here. Should I buy a second home?”

 This is another one I want you think about carefully.
 We know that life is complicated and every family is unique, but consider if those needs are real or if they are something you think you should do because you’re worried about how others will think or feel.
 Chances are, if you made the move full time, and sold your primary residence you could keep your monthly expenses down.
 Could you stay with friends or family when you go back for visits?
 Would you be happier in the new place?
 What would life look like for you if you took this adventure to the next level and just moved.

 So, there you have it!
 Did these questions make you think?
 Keep in mind, these are just my thoughts, there are always exceptions and there is no “one size fits all” solution here.
-For example, if you could buy a vacation home and rent it out as an income property while you’re not using it, that would change everything, If you want to run the numbers together or chat about your specific situation, don’t hesitate to call me (623.216.5075) or email me (Team@WiseMoveAZ.com).
+For example, if you could buy a vacation home and rent it out as an income property while you’re not using it, that would change everything, If you want to run the numbers together or chat about your specific situation, don’t hesitate to call us (623.738.8049) or email us (Team@WiseMoveAZ.com).

 See YOU, next Thursday!